dougbutner/web-4/README.md

 There are 4 conceptual underpinnings (modules) of web 4

  1. **Time-issued cryptocurrency**
 	 Individuals may receive "Time Tokens" at given intervals
  2. **Proof of Individuality**
-	 Biometric Secrets
+	 Biometric Secrets and
  3. **Pseudonymity and Information Entropy** Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic GeoSocial Systems**